1934 24 Hours of Le Mans: Regulations and Organisation

 The renovation of the circuit and facilities by the Automobile Club de l'Ouest (ACO) were completed.
 A completely new pit complex was built.
 Made of concrete with capacity for 60 cars, it was separated from the pit lane and racing track by a wooden picket fence.
 Pit counters were provided with a second storey for trade stands and guests.
 Eco and Jupiter, the French distributors of Esso and Shell fuel respectively, pay for each pit-box to be installed with a 1000-litre tank, gantry and hoses to allow refuelling direct to the cars.
 This was regulated to be at 120 litres/minute.

-Race control was also housed in the new pit complex, and a large restaurant opened beside the main grandstand.
+Race control was also housed in the new pit complex, alongside new viewing balconies above the pits.
+However, the £25 entry fee dissuaded many of the small teams from availing themselves of them.
+A large restaurant opened beside the main grandstand.
 All the spectator areas now had access to drinking water, and had an earthen bank and fencing put between them and the circuit.
 Additionally, a 25-hectare golf-course built inside the circuit.
 Reflecting the greater commercialism of the event, the two main camping areas were regulated and numbered to allow charging spectators who wanted to camp overnight.
-Regarding the track itself, the straights between the Mulsanne and Arnage were resurfaced and trees along the roadside were felled.
+Loudspeakers were placed every 100 metres along the new stretch of the circuit between the pits and Tertre Rouge, where very large crowds now gathered.
+Regarding the track itself, after Odette Siko's accident the year before, the straights between the Mulsanne and Arnage were resurfaced and trees along the roadside were felled.
+It was also notable the increasing proliferation of advertising banners along the circuit.
+A common trend of the time was for big sporting events to have an associated song with a song with a catchy tune.
+This year, one was unveiled for the race.
+Composed by Le Mans music lecturer Émile Baudrier, it was called ACO: Marche Officielle des 24 Heures du Mans with lyrics by Parisian actor Lucien Cazalis, and proved very popular.

 In the years of alternating fuel suppliers, this year Esso had four fuel choices: its regular fuel, a premium grade, 100% benzole and a 70/15/15 blend of the regular with benzole and ethanol.
 With the new fuel rigs, the ACO allowed a second mechanic to work on a car in the pits, nominated solely as the refueller.

 The minimum running distance between refuelling stops remained at 24 laps.
 The ACO made significant increases to the class distance-targets, this time in the mid-range engines, with an extra 125 km added to the minimum distance for 3-litre cars for example.
 Three 8-hour practice sessions were scheduled on the Wednesday, Thursday and Friday nights between 10pm and 6am.
 Public traffic was also allowed onto the roads at the same time, but this year was only allowed to travel in the same direction as the racing cars.